pyblosxom/pyblosxom/docs/plugins.rst

 Plugins
 =======

-PyBlosxom allows you to extend and augment its base functionality using PyBlosxom plugins.
+Pyblosxom allows you to extend and augment its base functionality using Pyblosxom plugins.
 Plugins allow you to create additional variables; provide additional entry parsers, renderers, post-formatters, and pre-formatters; create new output data types;
 pull information from other non-blog sources; create images; and a